Have you left a tick head in your cat or dog? Here’s what to do

 - Disinfect the area

-In situations when part of the tick is stuck in your pet it’s important to disinfect the area, some people do this by rubbing it with alcohol (or a suitable disinfectant) and monitoring your pet so you can take action when necessary.
+In situations when part of the tick is stuck in your pet, it's important to clean the area by wiping with salt water and monitoring your pet so you can take action when necessary.
 It’s important not to treat the area with alcohol or disinfectant if the tick is still attached, as this can increase the risk of disease transmission.

 - Visit your vet